elenderg/PAL-1000/instruções de compilação.md

 `abort with "I don't know how to '" then the moniker then "'." and the locus.`

-198. We need this guy for help with expressions involving "_then":
+198. We need this guy for help with expressions involving "`then`":

 `To convert a term for concatenation given a rider: \ used for right-side THEN operand `